MENU

 Profile

-Monique has extensive experience using statutory remedies against federal railway companies to obtain better freight rates, terms and conditions, and rail service for shippers, terminals, and other clients.
-These remedies include level of service complaint proceedings before the Canadian Transportation Agency, final offer arbitration, and arbitration on level of services.
-Monique also has experience with rail siding and track use agreements, extended interswitching, demurrage, discontinuance, railway supplemental services, challenging railway tariffs, and railway certificates of fitness.
+With respect to her transportation law practice, Monique has extensive experience assisting shippers, terminals, and other clients to obtain better freight rates, terms and conditions, and rail service from railway companies.
+Her experience includes level of service complaint proceedings before the Canadian Transportation Agency, final offer arbitration, and arbitration on level of services.
+Monique also has experience with rail siding and track use agreements, crossing disputes, extended interswitching, demurrage and supplemental services, railway discontinuance, challenging railway tariffs, and railway certificates of fitness.
+Monique acts for trucking companies in regulatory proceedings, particularly those involving the BC Container Trucking Commissioner.

 Notable Cases